Permanent Visas and Green Cards in Tennessee

 Though obtaining a permanent visa takes time and effort, losing it is considerably easier.
 You run the risk of losing your green card if you:

 - Abandon your residence.
 If you leave the country for more than a year without obtaining a returning resident visa or reentry permit, you may lose your permanent status.
 In some cases, it could take less than a year for the government to revoke your status.
-If you are issued a reentry permit but remain outside the US for more than two years, your permanent status could be revoked.
+If you are issued a reentry permit but remain outside the U.S. for more than two years, your permanent status could be revoked.
 If you move to another country to live, your green card could be revoked.

 Immigration laws surrounding permanent visas can be complicated.
-Attorney Perry Craft offers you sound, practical advice about your timelines and your application for a permanent visa.
-His detailed-oriented nature guarantees that all of your documentation is filled out correctly and kept in order, helping you get your green card faster and with less stress.
+Attorney Perry A. Craft offers you sound, practical advice about your timelines and your application for a permanent visa.
+His detailed-oriented nature guarantees that all your documentation is filled out correctly and kept in order, helping you get your green card faster and with less stress.
 He also helps you through the labor certification process, to help you protect your place in the work force.

-Ready for Your Green Card?
+Ready for your green card?
 We can help.